Vivian-Abbah/ANALYTICAL-REPORT-FOR-ROBAN-GROUP-S-2019-SALES-PERFORMANCE/README.md

 **ROBAN GROUP PERFORMANCE ANALYSIS REPORT FOR THE YEAR 2019**

-This analysis is more than a retrospective, it is an enabler of informed planning, benchmarking, and competitive edge.

 Introduction

 In today’s fast-paced business landscape, robust data-driven decisions define market leaders.
 The Roban Group’s 2019 sales performance encapsulates a year of strategic wins, geographical trends, category surges, and individual excellence.
 This report takes a comprehensive dive into performance analytics using Microsoft Excel, turning raw transaction data into digestible insights that guide business optimization.
 Through pivot tables, charts, and dashboards, we unravel what fueled success—and what held it back.